ryofurue/fortran-OO/README.md

 # fortran-OO
-How to convert module to "class"
+How to convert a module to a "class"?

 ## Stage 0
 ```f90